 Folders represent the hierarchy of your content, and folders contain items.

 Items are the content pieces inside a project

-You'll find the items on the Content tab of a project.
-Each named page here is an item.
-Click on any item name to access the content inside.
-Click the 'Create New' button to add items.
+You'll find the items on the content hub of a project, inside folders.
+Each named page on the list is an item.
+Click on the name of any item, to access the content inside.
+Click the 'Create new item' button inside any folder to add items there.

 You can easily update your sitemap or item hierarchy